Aryan-Varma/SLA_compression_algorithm/README.md

 # SLA Hyperspectral Data Compressor

 This repository contains the Verilog implementation of a Simple Lossless Algorithm (SLA) for on-board satellite hyperspectral data compression.
+This project is based on the papers A Simple Lossless Algorithm (SLA) for on-board Satellite Hyperspectral Data Compression and FPGA IMPLEMENTATION OF A SIMPLE LOSSLESS ALGORITHM (SLA) FOR ON-BOARD SATELLITE HYPERSPECTRAL DATA COMPRESSION by Vijay Joshi and Sheeba Rani J

 ---